DJCon2005/AmesAppetites/README.md

 - A dynamic search system that allows the user to both sort through the restaurants & use our dynamic search bar.
 - Reviews page to leave a review to share your opinions with others about Ames' restaurant.
 - Plus more!

-# Setup Instructions -
-pretty simple, make sure to run npm install in BOTH backend and frontend, then use the startup instructions.

 # Known Limitations
 - We do have our database running on MongoDB Atlas, so while that does take off the difficulty of storing the data locally, the website may be slow at times